heed0ng/EECS3311NCourseProject/README.md

 ## 9\.
 Limitations

 * AI retrieval is **simple/manual faked RAG**, not vector-database-based retrieval
-* SQLite is kept instead of actual SQL server running on the Database Server
 * UI styling is minimal and **NOT** production level